 On this day in 1907 a New Year’s Eve celebration, in which an illuminated time ball was lowered on a flag pole, took place for the first time in the triangular plaza once known as Longacre Square.

-The roots of the event stretch to 1903, when the tenant of a new building at the head of the square decided to draw attention to their new headquarters (designed by Eidlitz & MacKenzie) by hosting a big fireworks extravaganza on its rooftop.
+The roots of the event stretch to 1903, when the tenant of a new building (designed by Eidlitz & MacKenzie) at the head of the square decided to draw attention to their new headquarters by hosting a big fireworks extravaganza on its rooftop.
 That tenant, the New York Times, also convinced the city to rename the square in honor of the Gray Lady.
 Already using their building as a launchpad for the immediately popular festival, a few years later they changed things up by lowering a time ball on a flag pole.
 A “time ball” is, actually, a thing: historically (at least as far back as the early nineteenth century) they were used as navigational aids, usually wood or metal spheres lowered on a staff at a particular time of day within eyesight of ships in a harbor.
 (In the States they’re lowered at noon; in England and Europe at 1 PM, because 1 PM is, apparently, metric noon.)
-Radio made them obsolete in the 1920s, so they were still a part of life for folks deciding an interesting way to ring in the new year.
+Although radio made them obsolete in the 1920s, they were still recognizable to folks deciding an interesting way to ring in the New Year.

 Enjoy your bubbly.
 Yank the end of one of those plastic confetti bottles.
 Blow a horn.
 Make noise with a noise maker.
 But don’t neglect looking at the place you’re in; it matters.
-It matters more than the way it’s important as the backdrop for your event (or your non-event, if you are just over these sorts of things).
+It matters more than the way it’s important as the backdrop for your event (or your non-event, if you are just over these sorts of things) (and the Muse understands if here, at the end of 2016, you are Over It).
 By its nature, architecture is a contract with the future; hopefully it’s an optimistic one; one made for you and people before you and people to come after you.
 It’s there for our future plans, our current events, and our memories.
 And that’s history.

 Image: the ball in 1955 (from this source)